-The Future of Design-Dev Alignment and Methodology6 min read
+The future of design-dev alignment and methodology6 min read

-The two worlds of product design and development have been moving toward each other rapidly for over a decade.
+Reading Time: 5 minutesThe two worlds of product design and development have been moving toward each other rapidly for over a decade.
 And although the concepts have become increasingly similar, we still have two sources of truth — Design and Code.

 Anima is here to automate design-to-code with AI, freeing developers and designers to create and build digital products faster.